Subscribe to updates

 Corporate Governance Monitoring

-The committee was scheduled to receive a report from Mr Peter Chadderton, Pensions Investment and Responsible Investment Manager, informing members of corporate governance changes, including the government's latest LGPS - Fit for the Future
+The Pensions Investment and Responsible Investment Manager presented a report on corporate governance changes, including updates on the government's LGPS - Fit for the Future

 Attendees